isralduke/thatbook/18-job.md

 <a name="27:1">27:1</a> And Job took up his discourse again:

 > <a name="27:2">27:2</a> “As surely as God lives, who has denied me justice,
-> the Almighty, who has made my life bitter—
+> the Almighty, who has made my life bitter —
 > <a name="27:3">27:3</a> for while my spirit is still in me,
 > and the breath from God is in my nostrils,
 > <a name="27:4">27:4</a> my lips will not speak wickedness,